seedaholic.com

 Nomenclature:

-In 1989 the journal of the Cyclamen Society attempted clarification by suggesting the name meant "from Koa," an ancient name of eastern Cilicia (encompassing part of Armenia & of southeastern Turkey) from whence Solomon obtained horses, & where in fact C. coum does grow wild.
-In Aramaic, once spoken widely in regions where cyclamens grow, koum means "arise," which was a cry made to a dying & reborn demigod or fertility daemon such as Tamuz or Jesus, who rose in the form of flowers.
+In 1989 the journal of the Cyclamen Society attempted clarification by suggesting the name meant 'from Koa', an ancient name of eastern Cilicia (encompassing part of Armenia & of southeastern Turkey) from whence Solomon obtained horses, and where C. coum does grow wild.
+In Aramaic, once spoken widely in regions where cyclamens grow, koum means 'arise', which was a cry made to a dying and reborn demigod or fertility daemon such as Tamuz or Jesus, who rose in the form of flowers.

-There's also the region of Al-Koum in Egypt, or Koum (Qum), a sacred town south of Tehran.
-Al-Koum, Egypt, & Koum, Iran, are within the plant's range.
+There is also the region of Al-Koum in Egypt, or Koum (Qum), a sacred town south of Tehran.
+Al-Koum, Egypt, and Koum, Iran, are within the plant's range.
 The Iranian village is famed for its carpets with flower & garden scenes.
-Koum as a place name or as boy's name means "hill" or "highlands," such as where cyclamens might well grow.
+Koum as a place name or as boy's name means 'hill' or 'highlands', such as where cyclamens might well grow.